Best Practices for Square Invoices

 You’re in control of sending a Square invoice, so it’s important to know who you’re working with.
 Take additional steps to call your customer for large or unusual orders.
 If your customer is unable to speak on the phone or the phone number they provide doesn’t work, don’t proceed with a sale.

-Send invoices directly to your customer’s email
+Send invoices directly to your customer’s email or phone number

 Attach a Contract